odirilesebesho123200205/projects/README.md

 Students should be able to complete projects multiple times, in the style of a code kata.

+### Specification Optional

+Narrowing the specification of a project should always be optional for the author, as should automating a particular aspect of the project's review.
+Peer reviews and trusted reviews should still add a layer of rigour to the project.
+Ideally, we are able to set two or three completely open-ended projects for students to develop publically on their GitHub.
+This should be a core learning outcome.

 ## Todo

 - [ ] Explore the addition of code katas